 - You’d be surprised how many candidates leave their applications to the last minute — especially international students coming from a non-American curriculum who tend to be hazier on the U.S. deadlines.
 Check the application and test dates well in advance!

 - Be sure to start prepping for the tests (SAT or ACT) as early as your junior year, sign up for the Common App and the prospective universities’ admissions mailing lists, and register an account to submit your documents as soon as the applications open.
 This will give you ample time to retake tests and have your essays reviewed.

 - Make sure you read over your application and essays several times before submitting.
-I recommend getting someone like a guidance counsellor or your parent to read them for you as well.
+I recommend getting someone like a guidance counsellor or your parents to read them for you.
 Two sets of eyes are always better than one.
 When reviewing thousands of essays, a typo is a good reason for a university to deny you admission!

 Devika Dalamal (Columbia University, Class of 2011) is the founder of UniAdvisory, which assists with university and job applications.
-Devika also interviews candidates for admission into Columbia University.
+Devika also interviews candidates for admission into Columbia.